0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 ---

-> IMPORTANT:
+# /!\ IMPORTANT /!\

-> 	This write up is incomplete.
+***This write up is incomplete.***

 All of the steps and a majority of the explanations are there, however more work remains to be done both on the Docker containers and this writeup itself.

->
-> 	Any questions, comments, or other inquiries can be directed to any of the following contacts:
+Questions, comments, and all other inquiries can be directed to any of the following contacts:
-> 		- Email: raykhelson.ielon@gmail.com
+- Email: raykhelson.ielon@gmail.com
-> 		- Direct Message me via Discord: `thesillygoose.`
+- Direct Message me via Discord: `thesillygoose.`
-> 		- Send a message in the Cyber Lions Discord: https://discord.gg/csxvHzpbNy
+- Send a message in the Cyber Lions Discord: https://discord.gg/csxvHzpbNy
-> 		- Issue/Pull request via Github: https://github.com/0x7070/CTF_writeup
+- Issue/Pull request via Github: https://github.com/0x7070/CTF_writeup

->
-> 	If at any point you are stuck in the CTF, please do not hesitate to reach out.
-I will be happy to help step you through the challenge.
+*If at any point you are stuck in the CTF, please do not hesitate to reach out.
+I will be happy to help step you through the challenge.*

+---

 # Version Info
 ``` bash